ndiehl48/chromatinonlinedatabase/README.md

 # Work Flow - Monday Lunch
 1. Understand js to load the graphs on HUGin
 2. Create table to store bookmarks
-  *a. parameters to load user settings
+  1. parameters to load user settings
-  *b. table will be created by Tong (Yun Li lab)
+  2. table will be created by Tong (Yun Li lab)
 3. adjust overall design of website
-  *a. use Bootstrap
+  1. use Bootstrap
 4. Adjust menu functionality (js/jquery)